Sea Cucumber Benefits

-While Sea cucumber is used to treat a broad spectrum of conditions, it's thought to provide immune support against many types of cancer, relief from joint pain and inflammation — especially for osteoarthritus suffers, reduces high blood pressure, and is a powerful antioxidant.
+While Sea cucumber is used to treat a broad spectrum of conditions, it's thought to provide immune support against many types of cancer, relief from joint pain and inflammation — especially for osteoarthritis suffers, reduces high blood pressure, and is a powerful antioxidant.
 You won't have to partake of a Chinese banquet to get your RDA of sea cucumber, unless that is also how you like to enjoy your sea cucumber.
-Instead, you can purchase freeze dried capsules of New Zealand's Deep Blue Health Sea Cucumber.
+Instead, you can purchase freeze dried capsules of Deep Blue Health Sea Cucumber.
 No unusual textures to deal with, just a glass of water and a couple of capsules every day.

 Sea cucumber protein is rich in amino acids such as glycine, glutamic acid and arginine.
 Glycine can stimulate production and release of IL-2 and B cell antibodies.
 These antibodies perform an important task of engulfing foreign bodies within the human body.

 Glycine and glutamic acid are essential elements for cells to synthesize glutathione which can stimulate activation and proliferation of natural killer cells.
 Natural killer or NK cells are important for the rapid response of the body's immune system, attacking viruses and tumours, and forming an adaptive immune response against infections and secondary infections.
 The role of NK cells is becoming increasingly important in research for potential cancer therapies.